aldotele/lotto_lottery/README.md

 Level 2 of the project requires to use fake extractions and check whether each ticket (generated in Level 1 **Lotto Tickets Generator**) resulted in winning or losing.
-- a ticket results in **winning** when there is a least amount of matching numbers between the ticket's numbers and the numbers extracted in its city.
+- a ticket results in **winning** when there is a least amount of matching numbers between the ticket's numbers and the numbers extracted in its city. (note that for a bet on *Tutte*, namely all cities, the ticket's numbers will be checked against each city's extraction one by one).
 The least amount of matching numbers corresponds to the minumum amount of numbers to play for a specific bet type.<br>
 For example, a ticket with an *ambata* bet on *Roma* will result in winning if there will be at least 1 matching number between tickets' numbers and Roma's extraction numbers. <br>